-Q: What are three challenges you face with maintenance/repairs?
+Q: What are three challenges with your maintenance/repair program?

 Q: What are your mileage/time intervals on preventive maintenance?

-Q: How do you ensure good tire mileage?
-Which brand do you prefer?
+Q: How do you ensure good mileage from tires?
+Which brand of tires do you prefer?
+Do you use retreads?

-Q: Do you stock any parts for your truck or purchase as needed?
+Q: Do you stock any parts for your trucks or purchase as needed?